matloff/worthycsds/README.md

 If you want to retain Windows for video games or whatever, that's fine -- set up your system to dual-boot the two systems.
 In fact, the setting up of this will itself be a valuable learning experience.
-Don't use the Linux subsystem in Windows.
-It lacks many capabilities.
+Don't use the Linux subsystem in Windows; it lacks many capabilities.

 ## Coursework is not enough